Billie Lourd Recalls Mother Carrie Fisher In May 4th Instagram Post

-For many fans, May the 4th is the unofficial Star Wars day.
+For many fans, May the Fourth is the unofficial Star Wars day.
 Those with an appreciation for the Star Wars saga may greet one another by saying, “May the Fourth be with you.”
-The greeting sounds quite similar to one of the trilogy’s most well known lines, “May the force be with you.
+The greeting sounds quite similar to one of the trilogy’s most well known lines, “May the force be with you.”
 Even those who aren’t the biggest fans of the saga are likely familiar with this infamous phrase.
-Actress Billie Lourd used the day as an opportunity to lovingly recall her late mother Carrie Fisher, who famously played Princess Leia in the franchise, according to Fox News.
+Actress Billie Lourd used the day as an opportunity to lovingly recall her late mother, Carrie Fisher, who famously played Princess Leia in the franchise, according to Fox News.

 Lourd shared a photo with her 1.1 million Instagram followers of her and her mother making signs with their hands.
 Lourd appears somber while Fisher looks to be just barely containing a smile.